verrazzano/docs/content/en/docs/networking/networking.md

 traffic sent to the service IP will reach a corresponding back-end pod.
 When pods are restarted, Kubernetes will update the set of back-end pod IPs used by the Service.
 This virtual IP is called a `ClusterIP`, since it exposes the service on an internal cluster IP.
 Some services are `headless` and do not have a ClusterIP.
-Headless services can be used for stateful sets and they are not something an application would typically use directly.
+Headless services can be used for stateful workloads, like WebLogic domains and Coherence clusters.

 ### Discovering Services
 A pod can discover servics within the cluster using ENV vars set by Kubernetes or by DNS name